 - 1. Established an exclusion list of industries that are prohibited for investment; and - 2.
-Provided our portfolio management teams with access to high quality ESG research and data to ensure that ESG considerations are integrated into their investment processes.
+Working with our portfolio management teams to ensure that ESG considerations are integrated into their investment processes.

-This policy applies to all collective investment schemes where Eric Sturdza Investments has been appointed as Investment Manager.
+This policy applies to all collective investment schemes where EISSML has been appointed as Investment Manager.